phpmyadmin/phpmyadmin/config.rst

     :default:

-If set to an :abbr:`URL (Uniform Resource Locator)` which points to the MySQL documentation (type depends on ), appropriate help links are generated.
+If set to an :abbr:`URL (Uniform Resource Locator)` which points to the MySQL documentation (type depends on :config:option:`$cfg['MySQLManualType']`), appropriate help links are generated.
 See `MySQL Documentation page <http://dev.mysql.com/doc/>`_ for more information about MySQL manuals and their types.

 .. config:option:: $cfg['MySQLManualType']